senzhaocode/ScaR/README.md

       perl select_read.pl \

       --first ~/examples/input/raw_1.fastq \
-      # Raw fastq or compressed fastq (.fastq.gz) file for the first end of paired-end reads
+      # Raw or compressed fastq (.fastq.gz) file for the first end of paired-end reads

       --second ~/examples/input/raw_2.fastq \
-      # Raw fastq or compressed fastq (.fastq.gz) file path for the second end of paired-end reads
+      # Raw or compressed fastq (.fastq.gz) file for the second end of paired-end reads

       --geneA RCC1 --geneB ABHD12B \
-      # fusion partner gene names (Refseq gene symbol and Ensembl id are accepted currently)
+      # Fusion partner gene names (Refseq gene symbol and Ensembl id are accepted currently)

       --anchor 6 \
       # (default: 6)
       # Set the length of anchor.
 The minimum number of bases is required to match to geneA/geneB region in the scaffold sequence.
-      # Users can increase this value for more specificity of read mapping.

       --trimm 0 \
       # (default: 0)
-      # Set whether raw input fastq reads are trimmed (1) or not (0)
+      # Set whether the input fastq reads are trimmed (1) or not (0)

       --length 48 \
-      # Set the maximum length of fastq read, this option is only available when raw fastq reads are trimmed (--trimm 1)
+      # Set the maximum value of fastq read length, this option is only active when raw fastq reads are trimmed (--trimm 1)

       --trans_ref ensembl
       # (default: ensembl)